 CC The C compiler.

+CUCC The CUDA compiler.

 CXX The C++ compiler.

-CUCC The CUDA compiler.
+F90 The Fortran 90 compiler.

-F90 The Fortran compiler.
+F77 The Fortran 77 compiler.

-F77 Ignored

 CPP The preprocessor used to generate dependencies for and to preprocess C and C++ code.

 FPP The preprocessor used to generate dependencies for and to preprocess Fortran code.

 LD The linker.

 AR The archiver used for generating libraries.